AddPinyin Plugin for MarcEdit

 The Chinese dictionary data is based on 3 sources:

 The AddPinyin plugin takes a set of MARC records and converts Chinese text in selected fields to pinyin.
-For each converted field, the original text is moved to a corresponding 880 field.
-A subfield 6 with the appropriate linkage value is automatically added to both the converted field and the 880.
+For each converted field, an 880 field is created containing either the original or romanized text (as specified by the user).
+A subfield 6 with the appropriate linkage value is automatically added to both the original field and the 880.

 The plugin's functionality complements that of the OCLC Connexion Pinyin Conversion Macro; whereas the OCLC Macro is run on individual fields within a single record, the MarcEdit Plugin is designed for batch processing.
 Also, since the plugin runs within MarcEdit, it is independent of a specific catalog.